 • Peer Mentorship from a graduate student

 • Creating a welcoming community of student researchers

 What is the difference between an internship and a research assistant?

-How to Connect with a Faculty Researcher
+How to Connect with a Faculty Mentor

 Email that faculty member to ask if they have any openings in their lab for a new student research assistant and ask if you can apply.